dr-mushtaq/Awesome-Resources-of-Mathematics-for-Machine-Learning/ReadMe.md

 ## **💡 How to Participate?**

 🚀 Fork & Star this repository
+🚀 Fork & Star this repository

-👩‍💻 Explore and Learn from structured lessons
+📚 Explore and Learn from structured Math for Machine Learning lessons

+🧮 Practice mathematical concepts through examples, exercises, and implementations

-🔧 Enhance the current blog or code, or write a blog on a new topic
+🔧 Improve existing lessons or code, or write a blog on a new mathematical topic

-🔧 Implement & Experiment with provided code
+💻 Implement & Experiment with the provided Python examples

-🔧Convert lessons into interactive Colab notebooks
+📓 Convert lessons into interactive Google Colab notebooks

+🧠 Add visualizations and intuitive explanations for complex mathematical concepts

-🤝 Collaborate with fellow ML enthusiasts
+🤝 Collaborate with fellow Machine Learning and mathematics enthusiasts

-🔧 Add new tutorials
+📖 Add new tutorials on Linear Algebra, Calculus, Probability, Statistics, and Optimization

-🔧 Add quizzes or solutions
+📝 Add quizzes, exercises, and solutions to reinforce learning

-🔧 Create blog from next topic in our jounrney
+📈 Create a blog for the next topic in our Math for Machine Learning learning journey

-🔧 suggestion other important website ,repistory,youtube Channel etc
+🌐 Suggest useful resources, including websites, repositories, YouTube channels, courses, and research platforms

-📌 Contribute your own implementations & projects
+📌 Contribute your own implementations, examples, and projects

-📌 Share valuable blogs, videos, courses, GitHub repositories, and research websites
+📌 Share valuable blogs, videos, courses, GitHub repositories, books, and research resources

+💡 Suggest improvements and new topics that can make this learning journey more comprehensive and practical.

 ## 🎓 **Enrolled Courses**